SAP/ui5-cli/README.md

 #### versions

-`ui5 versions [options]` show the versions of all UI5 Build and Development Tooling packages.
+`ui5 versions [options]` shows the versions of all UI5 Build and Development Tooling packages.

 ```
 Options: